Gospel

 Commentary:

-Jesus directs the disciples to a massive catch of fish after a night of empty nets.
+Jesus directs the disciples to a massive catch of fish after a night of failure, revealing His identity.

 9 When they got out on land, they saw a charcoal fire in place, with fish laid out on it, and bread.